Some say these dogs got the job EVERYONE wanted! Our Ambassador Dogs work day and night representing our organisation in the media and at events.

 Each of our Ambassador Dogs started life training to be a Guide or Assistance Dog, but for various reasons, it was decided these friendly and fun-loving pups had all the im-PAW-tant qualities for the Ambassador role.
 You can meet them here:

-Date of Birth: 3 March 2015.
-Place of Birth: Guide Dogs Victoria.
+Date of Birth: 6 March 2016.
+Place of Birth: Queensland

 “Also known as Princess Eva, I’m the “Black Beauty” of the Ambassador Dog team.

 I’m a very social girl with a particularly soft spot for children.
 I can often be seen in the foyer of the Children’s Hospital, with my Dad, John, bringing a smile to the little people and their families.

 When I’m off duty, I love nothing more than a roll on the grass (before Dad spots me)!”

 Our Ambassador Dogs fulfil a public relations role – they help to spread the word about the im-PAW-tant work of their Guide and Assistance Dog friends at Guide Dogs WA.